SkillsFundingAgency/das-providerfeedback-web/README.md

 * Solutions to run in conjunction - To get this solution running successfully you will also need the following solutions running:
     * The Outer API [das-apim-endpoints](https://github.com/SkillsFundingAgency/das-apim-endpoints/tree/master/src/ProviderFeedback) should be available either running locally or accessible in an Azure tenancy.
     * The Inner API [das-apprentice-feedback-api](https://github.com/SkillsFundingAgency/das-apprentice-feedback-api) should be available either running locally or accessible in an Azure tenancy.
-    * The Inner API [das-provide-feedback-employer [ESFA.DAS.EmployerProvideFeedback.Api]](https://github.com/SkillsFundingAgency/das-provide-feedback-employer) should be available either running locally or accessible in an Azure tenancy.
+    * The Inner API [das-provide-feedback-employer](https://github.com/SkillsFundingAgency/das-provide-feedback-employer) [ESFA.DAS.EmployerProvideFeedback.Api] should be available either running locally or accessible in an Azure tenancy.
-    * `das-apprentice-login-service` to get through the authentication for the frontend.
-    * `das-apprentice-accounts-api` for the login connected to the authentication on the frontend.
 * Run the solution

 ### Tests

-This codebase includes unit ,which are organized into separate projects with appropriate names.
+This codebase includes unit tests ,which are organized into separate projects with appropriate names.

 #### Unit Tests

 There are several unit test projects in the solution built using C#, .net 8.0, FluentAssertions, Moq, NUnit, and AutoFixture.
-* `SFA.DAS.ProviderFeedback.Application.UnitTests
+* `SFA.DAS.ProviderFeedback.Application.UnitTests`
 * `SFA.DAS.ProviderFeedbackWeb.UnitTests`